Valentukis/VPN-client-Front-end/README.md

     The built application will be available in the `dist` folder.

     > **Note:** Ensure the backend is properly deployed and accessible for the frontend to communicate in a production environment.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeature`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/YourFeature`.
-5. Open a pull request.

-Please ensure your contributions adhere to the project's coding standards and include relevant tests.

 ## License